 Name Bitmask Description Associated 0x02 Requests an FAI table instead of a standard table.

-Name Bitmask Description For more details about FAI messages, see [MS-OXCMSG] section 1.3.2.
-DeferredErrors 0×08 The call can return immediately, possibly before the ROP execution is complete and in this case the ReturnValue and the RowCount fields in the return buffer might not be accurate.
+For more information about FAI messages, see [MS-OXCMSG] section 1.3.2.
+DeferredErrors 0x08 The call can return immediately, possibly before the ROP execution is complete and in this case the ReturnValue and the RowCount fields in the return buffer might not be accurate.
 Only ReturnValues reporting failure can be considered valid in this case.

-NoNotifications 0x10 Disables table notifications to the client.
+Name Bitmask Description NoNotifications 0×10 Disables table notifications to the client.
 SoftDeletes 0x20 Enables the client to get a list of the soft deleted messages in a folder and to either restore the messages back to the original folders or permanently remove the messages from the system.
 UseUnicode 0x40 Requests that the columns that contain string data be returned in Unicode format.
+If UseUnicode is not present, the string data will be encoded in the codepage of the Logon.